muggy8/improbable/have-and-havenot/ZdPimteZ.md

 With my next discussion with Phanna decided, all I need to do now is to prepair some food and wait till dinner time.

-That said, every day, Phanna has been giving me strange ingrediant lists and even stranger cooking instructions.
+Speaking of dinner, every day, Phanna has been giving me strange ingrediant lists and even stranger cooking instructions.

 Initially, I didn't take it very seriousely but a few days ago, I tried one of it and it ended up tasting a lot better than I thought with such strange methods.

 But despite the results, ingrediants were definately more dificult to get.

-We didn't exactly live by the ocean so salt is some what hard to come by and so was meat other than birds or fish.
+Since we didn't live by the ocean, salt is some what hard to come by and so was meat other than birds or fish.

-Despite that, I did end up cooking as much as I can to Phanna's strange recipies making sure to object to any unrealistic requests in hopes that Phanna will see my sincerity and maybe start seeing things from my perspective.
+Despite that, I end up trying to cook according to Phanna's strange recipies while making sure to object to any unrealistic requests in hopes that Phanna will see my sincerity and maybe start seeing things from my perspective.

 It's not like I didn't explain why I needed Phanna to attend the entrence exams.